-To insert a chart, select the date you wish to appear in the chart, and then go to the Insert Ribbon (if the data is noncontiguous, you can select one set, then hold down the Control key on the keyboard to select the second set).
-In the Charts Group, choose the type of chart you’d like.
+To insert a chart, select the data you wish to appear in the chart, and then go to the Insert ribbon (if the data is noncontiguous, you can select one set, and hold down the Control key on the keyboard to select the second set).
+In the Charts group, choose the desired type of chart.
 Click on the arrow below the type icon to see the sub-types.
-Excel 2013 also includes an option to browse Recommended Charts, which show you the chart types that best fit your data.
+Excel 2013 also includes an option to browse Recommended Charts, which shows you the chart types that best fit your data.

 Once your chart appears in Excel, there are many ways to modify the way it looks and its location.
 A few ways are described below, but explore to find more!
-In all cases, you have to select the chart first to see the context sensitive Ribbons (Design, Layout, and Format.
+In all cases, you have to select the chart first to access Chart Tools.

-From either the Chart Tools Layout Ribbon or the Chart Tools Format Ribbon, you can select an element on the chart (for example, a series), then choose the Format Selection icon in the Current Selection Group.
-In the Format [Selected item] dialog box, you can change the shape, style and color.
+From the Chart Tools Format ribbon, you can select an element on the chart (for example, a series), then choose the Format Selection icon in the Current Selection group.
+With the Formatting Task pane, you can change the shape, style and color.